Person smiling and looking down at their tablet.

 • Claims history

-How does workers’ compensation work in Mississippi?
+How does workers’ compensation insurance work in Mississippi?

 When an employee experiences a work injury or develops an occupational disease, workers' compensation insurance covers their medical treatment.
 It also provides disability benefits of up to two-thirds of the employee's average weekly wage while they cannot work.